pablo-pinargote/djangocms_cssimport/readme.md

 # djangocms CSS Import plugin

-This plugin enables us to reference CSS files directly from the static url folder and inject them on the resulting web page on demand and from within the structure explorer.
+This plugin enables us to reference CSS files directly from the configured static url folder and inject them on the resulting web page on demand.

-In the end it allows us to have a clear view at structure explorer about the components that form part of every section.
+In the end it allows us to have a clear view at the structure explorer about the components that form part of every section including the css files needed for every one of them.

 ## Setup